West Side, Chicago: Demographics

 A majority of the West Side's Black residents live in the Near West Side, Garfield Park, Austin, Lawndale, and the southern portion of Humboldt Park.
-As demographic maps from the 2010 U.S. Census show, the Black community on the West Side is bordered to the north and to the south by Latino residents.
+As demographic maps from the 2010 U.S. census show, the Black community on the West Side is bordered to the north and to the south by Latino residents.
 On the north and moving northwest are mostly Puerto Rican and other Latino residents living in the communities of West Town and Humboldt Park, and to the south are primarily Mexican residents living in the communities of Pilsen and Little Village.
 The gentrifying areas of West Town, the Near West Side, and Pilsen are seeing large influxes of mostly middle-class white residents, thus concentrating the West Side's white population much closer to the downtown area.
 Other white populations of the West Side include the neighborhood of Galewood in the northern part of the Austin community area as well as the small Polish patches and Eastern European areas remaining in parts of West Town, such as Ukrainian Village.

-According to the 2010 U.S. Census, the West Side has a total of 480,687 residents, making it the least populated "side" of the city.
-However, the West Side's density is very high at 13,852 residents per square mile.
-44% of residents are non-Hispanic Black, 34% of residents are Latino/Hispanic, and 17% of residents are non-Hispanic white.
-3% of residents are Asians who mostly reside in the Near West Side in the University Village neighborhood near the University of Illinois at Chicago and the Illinois Medical District.
-2% of residents are of Native American descent, multiracial backgrounds, and other ethnic descent.
+According to the 2010 U.S. Census, the West Side has a total of 480,687 residents, making it the least populated of the three main sections of the city.
+However, its population density is very high at 13,852 residents per square mile.
+In 2010, 44% of residents were non-Hispanic Black, 34% were Latino or Hispanic, and 17% were non-Hispanic white.
+3% of residents were of Asian ancestry, mostly residing in the Near West Side in the University Village neighborhood near the University of Illinois at Chicago and the Illinois Medical District.
+2% of residents were of Native American descent, multiracial backgrounds, or other origins.
 Increasing foreclosures and gentrification have driven many of the poorer residents, mostly Black and Latino, toward other parts of the city, particularly the South Side and Northwest Side, as well as lower-income suburbs like Cicero and Berwyn, decreasing the population in certain areas of the West Side.